Evolution and explosions of metal enriched supermassive stars: proton rich general relativistic instability supernovae: Discussion

-The second major shortcoming of this study is that we do not have the resources to couple the 514 isotope network to our GR hydrodynamics code.
+Another shortcoming of this study is that we do not have the resources to couple the 514 isotope network to our GR hydrodynamics code.
 Thus, all of the nucleosynthesis that we present is the result of post-processing, which may not be entirely accurate.
-In addition, since the energy generation by the 153 isotope network is smaller than that of 514 (Sec. \ref{methods}), we likely underestimate the region covered by the pr-GRSN (Fig. \ref{fig:mass_metal}).
-Other caveats such as effects of rotation and initial conditions are salient, but likely less important.
+In addition, since the energy generation by the 153 isotope network is smaller than that of 514 (Sec. \ref{methods}), we slightly underestimate the region covered by the pr-GRSN (Fig. \ref{fig:mass_metal}).

-We have shown that supermassive protostars which encounter the GR radial instability before hydrogen burning will explode in a pr-GRSN if the metallicity is high enough.
-These events will be clearly visible to NIR surveys at lower redshifts, and marginally visible at higher ones.
-They will also leave distinct chemical imprints on their host halos, as well as massive amounts of radiative and mechanical feedback.
-It is likely that current and future surveys with unprecedented breadth and depth will be able to constrain the population of merger induce DCBHs based on the observation or non observation of pr-GRSNe.
+We have shown that supermassive stars which encounter the GR radial instability before the end of hydrogen burning will explode in a pr-GRSN if their metallicity is high enough.
+The supernovae associated with these events should be visible and these explosions will also leave distinct chemical imprints on their host galaxies.
+It is likely that current and future surveys with unprecedented breadth and depth will be able to constrain the population of merger induced DCBHs based on the observation or non observation of pr-GRSNe.